nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 ## Learning Outcome

-- What is the state of a component?
+- What are varaibles?
-- How to create the state and modify the state of a component?
+- How to create a variable, store/modify value in a varaiable, and use it in the program?
 - What are the different lifecycle methods of the component?
 - When and how to use these different lifecycle methods of the component?